earwig/earwigbot/docs/toolset.rst

 and the following methods:

-- :py:meth:`~earwigbot.wiki.page.Page.reload`: forcibly reload the page's
+- :py:meth:`~earwigbot.wiki.page.Page.reload`: forcibly reloads the page's
   attributes (emphasis on *reload* - this is only necessary if there is reason to believe they have changed)
 - :py:meth:`toggle_talk(...) <earwigbot.wiki.page.Page.toggle_talk>`: returns a